tsgates/arch-wiki-markdown/wiki/Fsck.md

 1. Make sure you have the required hooks in /etc/mkinitcpio.conf and that you remembered to re-generate your initramfs image after editing this file.
-2. Make sure that the bootloader has ro on the "APPEND" line in /boot/syslinux/syslinux.cfg (for Syslinux).
-GRUB doesn't need one;
-    it is added automatically when you generate a .cfg.
-For an explanation as to why you need "ro", see this post.
-3. Check your fstab!
+2. Check your fstab!
 Only the root partition needs "1" at the end, everything else should have either "2" or "0".
 Carefully inspect it for other typos, as well.